jensen/chatatat/README.md

 2. ✅ Messages are saved in a database
 3. ✅ Users can chat in private
 4. ✅ Users can join channels on specific topics
+5. ✅ Users can upload images, or paste image urls to embed

 ## Technical Specifications